micnews/story-json/README.md

 ## Layout and styles

 `story-json` uses Flexbox layout and styles that in most cases match CSS (`camelCase` notation, e.g. `justifyContent`).
-Because we want to support platforms other than the web, the list of styles is limited.
-Current video implementation uses [Yoga](https://yogalayout.com/), cross platform layout engine made by Facebook, used in [React Native](https://facebook.github.io/react-native/).
+Since we want to support platforms other than the web, the list of styles is limited.
+Our current video implementation uses [Yoga](https://yogalayout.com/), a cross-platform layout engine made by Facebook, used in [React Native](https://facebook.github.io/react-native/).

-Default value for `flexDirection` is `row`.
+The default value for `flexDirection` is `row`.

 ## Format structure